-Africans for Improved Access - HIV/AIDS prevention services to immigrant communities including a special targeted to the African immigrant and refugee community.
 CONNECTED Boston - Comprehensive prevention, screening, and care services for gay, bisexual, and other men who have sex with men.
 A Drop-In Center provides a variety of HIV and other health services as well as a safe space for the LGBT persons of color.

 Women Connecting Affecting Change - A women led program that addresses needs of Black, Latina, and other women at high risk for infection.
 Services are provided at a Drop-In Center on Blue Hill Avenue in Dorchester.
 HIV/STI screening, one-on-one counseling, group counseling, peer-support is provided, and risk reduction services including access to syringe services are provided.

 Casa Iris - A peer support, Drop-In Center for Latinos/Latinas offers support groups for Latinx individuals living with HIV, referrals to other health and social services, and individual peer support designed to help clients manage their health and thrive.

-Hours: M - F: 9am - 5pm Other Locations:
+Service Hours: M - F: 9am - 5pm

+Language(s): Spanish, Some African Languages, English

-Multicultural AIDS Coalition 566 Columbus Avenue Boston, MA 02118 MAC/Women Connecting Affecting Change 409 Blue Hill Avenue Dorchester, MA 02121 617-541-1050 Waiting time: Clients can make appointments to received services or drop into our locations.
+Waiting Time: Clients can make appointments to received services or drop into our locations.

-Languages: Spanish, some African Languages, English

-Transportation: Orange line: Massachusetts Ave; Bus #1 or #43.
+Cost: Services are provided free of charge.

+Other Locations: Multicultural AIDS Coalition

+566 Columbus Avenue Boston, MA 02118

+MAC/Women Connecting Affecting Change

+409 Blue Hill Avenue Dorchester, MA 02121

+617-541-1050

 National Suicide Prevention Lifeline

-See in Category: Hotlines, page 59
+See in Category: Hotlines, page 48

 New England Center and Home for Veterans

-See in Category: Veterans, page 98
+See in Category: Veterans, page 85

-New England Forensic Associates
+New England Index: Information on Disabilities Exchange

-See in Category: Sex Offenders, page 85
+See in Category: Disability, page 13

 On The Rise, Inc.